Surface Tension Between Coexisting Phases of Active Brownian Particles: Results

 It is not convenient to directly use Eq.~(\ref{eq4}) in simulation to compute the surface tension, since it needs to track the surface location frequently.
 A numerically more efficient method is achieved by extending the interval of integration in Eq.~(\ref{eq4}) to the whole system (including the bulk phases and surface region), because of the null contribution outside the surface region, which results in

-Here, the prefactor $\frac{1}{2}$ accounts for two surfaces, $l_x$ refers to the total length of the whole system in the $x$ direction, and $\rho_0$ and $\bar{P}^T$ are, respectively, the mean density and the average tangential pressure of the whole system.
+Here, the prefactor $\frac{1}{2}$ accounts for two surfaces due to periodic boundary condition, $l_x$ refers to the total length of the whole system in the $x$ direction, and $\rho_0$ and $\bar{P}^T$ are, respectively, the mean density and the average tangential pressure of the whole system.